 NV: 702-369-1188 | FL: 407-LIONESS

-Lioness Claims, LLC provides Umpire and Appraisal Services for clients across the United States.
+Lioness Claims provides Umpire and Appraisal Services for clients across the United States.

 What is a Certified Umpire and Appraiser?

-When you disagree with the amount your insurance company paid for your property damage, many policies have an alternative and binding dispute resolution known as appraisal.
-This is a way to resolve differences that could arise between you and the insurance company.
+When you disagree with the amount your insurance company paid for your property damage, many policies have an alternative and binding dispute resolution known as Appraisal.
+This is a method to resolve differences that could arise between you and the insurance company.

-A Certified Umpire for insurance claims provides a means of resolution by an unbiased third party if an insurer’s appraiser and an insured’s appraiser cannot agree on the amount of a claim payment.
-The umpire looks at both appraiser’s estimates and, similar to a mediator, they determine the outcome of the appraisal.
+A Certified Umpire for insurance claims provides a means of resolution by an unbiased third party if an insurer’s Appraiser and an insured’s Appraiser cannot agree on the amount of a claim payment.
+The Umpire looks at both Appraiser’s estimates and, like a mediator, they determine the outcome of the appraisal.

-The owner of Lioness Claims, LLC, Peggy Martin, is a Certified Appraiser and Certified Umpire.
+The owner of Lioness Claims, LLC, Peggy Martin, is a Certified Appraiser and Certified Umpire for all 50 states.

 Pros & Cons